 |Kelly, Veto, Paul and Claire on Pilgrim||Kelly, Michael and Veto at sunset |

-The wind and speed stayed that way all the rest of the afternoon and at 1600 we entered Sydney Harbour.
-The water is still blue and in fact as we enter Quarantine Bay it is still amazingly blue and clear.
+The wind and speed stays that way all the rest of the afternoon and at 1600 we enter Sydney Harbour.
+The water is still blue and in fact, as we enter Quarantine Bay it is still amazingly blue and clear.
 At 1625 we anchor off Store Beach.
 It is a brilliant Sydney spring day, with hundreds of people on the beaches near here and on the water.
 There are dozens of boats here, but we figure that most will leave within an hour or so.

 We take Veto to Little Manly Beach for a run and then head back.
 On the way we stop off at Pilgrim who have anchored in front of us.
 You will recall that they have sailed with us from Coffs Harbour and also that in 2015 we saw them at Bundaberg after the owner, Paul, was run over by a dinghy and taken to hospital.
 Paul and Claire invite us over for sundowners later.

 |A panoramic photograph from Spring Cove looking south-west towards the city|

 We move once there is space closer into shore.
 We go into Spring Cove and anchor off Collins Beach near the old Manly gas works.
 We have showers and then go over to Pilgrim.

 They are a charter boat that spends summer in Sydney and winter at Magnetic Island at Townsville.
 They run day charters only.
 We discuss the sail from Coffs and find out why they did some strange manoeuvres (visible on AIS).
 It turns out that they hooked up a fishing trap buoy during yesterday and this damaged their stuffing box (where the prop shaft comes into the hull).
 They have had problems with the box popping off and water pouring in.
 Each time they had to slow or stop to fix.

 |A fantastic sunset||A nice bottle of Grant Burge we had with dinner|